sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 For debugging, I used a Game Boy emulator called [BGB](https://bgb.bircd.org/).
 It's useful because you can execute step by step while displaying register and memory information, allowing you to compare the behavior with your own CPU.

-I checked the instructions executed in BGB and implemented them.
-For the PPU, creating just the bg rendering process is enough to make the test run.
+I checked the required CPU instructions using BGB and implemented them.
+Then, implementing the PPU's bg rendering process will make the test pass.
 <p align="center">
  <img src="https://storage.googleapis.com/zenn-user-upload/a05ad4a1c905-20240330.png" width="500">
 </p>

-Next, I implemented all instructions and interrupt handling, aiming to pass the tests of CPU test ROMs called [cpu_instrs](https://github.com/retrio/gb-test-roms/tree/master/cpu_instrs/) and [instr_timing](https://github.com/retrio/gb-test-roms/tree/master/instr_timing).
+Next, I implemented all instructions and interrupt handling, aiming to pass two CPU test ROMs: [cpu_instrs](https://github.com/retrio/gb-test-roms/tree/master/cpu_instrs/) and [instr_timing](https://github.com/retrio/gb-test-roms/tree/master/instr_timing).

 #### Points Where I Got Stuck
-- When setting the value of f in pop af, I hadn't set the lower 4 bits to 0000
+- When setting the value of f in `pop af`, I hadn't set the lower 4 bits to 0000
   - The lower 4 bits of the f register are always 0000
-- The calculation method for the c flag in instructions with opcode=0xe8, 0xf8 was incorrect
+- The c flag calculation was incorrect for two CPU instructions (opcode=0xe8, 0xf8): `ADD SP, e8` and `LD HL, SP + e8`.
- - It passed with cflag = (@sp & 0xff) + (byte & 0xff) > 0xff
+  - It passed with `cflag = (@sp & 0xff) + (byte & 0xff) > 0xff`

 By fixing these, it successfully passed.
 <p align="center">